 Post SEBI's update regarding the benchmarking of mutual funds and measuring their performance, the benchmark has shifted from Price Return Index to Total Return Index.
-The process has shifted since February 2018 and has brought about a lot of transparency,
+The process has shifted since February 2018 and has brought about a lot of transparency.

-It serves as a reference point for mapping the performance of a fund and a fund is called to be an outperforming fund if it showing a better performance than its reference point or benchmark.
-On the other hand, if the fund performs poorly and below the set benchmark, then it is called an underperforming fund.
+It serves as a reference point for mapping the performance of a fund and a fund is called to be an outperforming fund if it shows a better performance than its reference point or benchmark.
+On the other hand, if the fund performs poorly and is below the set benchmark, then it is called an underperforming fund.

-When you invest in Mutual Munds, the returns are generated in two ways: by capital appreciation and dividends.
-Capital appreciation refers to the increase in the share price of the fund as compared to the price it was at when you invested.
+When you invest in Mutual Munds, the returns are generated in two ways: Capital Appreciation and Dividends.
+Capital Appreciation refers to the increase in the share price of the fund as compared to the price it was at when you invested.

-When these dividends are paid out, it increases the overall return of equities hence ranging much higher than the benchmark.
+When these dividends are paid out, it increases the overall return of Equities hence ranging much higher than the benchmark.
 The total return index is one such index that takes into consideration the overall factors while mapping the performance of a fund.

-With the introduction of TRI, the transparency and credibility of funds have increased multi-fold.
+With the introduction of TRI, the transparency and credibility of funds have increased Multi-Fold.
 If you compare two identical portfolios of securities then you will find that the one measured on TRI will always show greater returns than the one mapped over the Price return index.

 It is very important for you as an investor to know the actual scenario of market pricing and where your investments stand in this mapping.
 Upon the implementation of TRI, there have been a lot of cases where the previously overperforming fund is now underperforming due to the change in parameters, exposing the reality.
-This will also affect your style of investing i.e. active or passive.
+This will also affect your style of investing i.e. Active or Passive.

 Conventionally when PRI was used as the measuring parameter, a large number of funds outperformed their benchmarks but as and when the AUM grew for them, their return shirked and performance saw a downward curve.
 In crux, the alpha of those funds started decreasing bringing down the overall returns.